anitab-org/mentorship-android/docs/WorkFlow.md

 <img src = "profile.jpg" width="315" height="620">

 ### Member Section
-User can check the members in the members section which he wants to connect with. <br><br>
+User can check the members in the members section which he wants to connect with.
+The user can filter members by the label **need mentoring** or **available to mentor**, interest, location and skills.
+A user can search for particular members there in Mentorship System.
+Also, can sort other members on the basis of their name either (A-Z) OR (Z-A), registration date, age.  <br><br>
 <img src = "members_section.jpg" width="315" height="620">

 ### Member Profile